 4Kscore Test Fills the Gap between PSA and Biopsy

-The 4Kscore blood test uses a clinically validated algorithm combining biomarker data with clinical information to determine a man’s personalized risk for aggressive prostate cancer upon biopsy and also predict the risk of developing malignant prostate cancer over the next 20 years.
+The 4Kscore blood test uses a clinically validated algorithm combining biomarker data with clinical information to determine a man’s personalized risk for aggressive prostate cancer upon biopsy.

 The 4Kscore Test is included in prostate cancer early detection guidelines as a follow-up test to help improve the specificity of PSA screening, and should be used in an overall evaluation for a man’s prostate cancer risk.